openshift/ci-docs/content/en/docs/how-tos/adding-a-cluster-profile.md

   [lease type]({{< relref "#adding-new-leases" >}}).
 - `LeaseTypeFromClusterType()`: a mapping from cluster type to lease type, if a new type is being added (this is only used for legacy template tests).

+{{< alert title="Note" color="info" >}}
+Default AWS accounts for the OpenShift organization have automated periodic deprovisioning jobs in place.
+These are designed to clean up residual resources left behind due to failed deprovisioning steps or network interruptions, helping to prevent quota limit issues.
+{{< /alert >}}

 ### Cluster type